Nadeem1432/Solution-Giver-GUI-App-/README.md

 # MyPro
-it is use to  demo work
+it is use to  Search error's solution